devoftheweb/memstore-eng/README.md

 ## Introduction ⚡

-This project implements an in-memory key/value data store server that supports transactions.
+High-performance in-memory key/value data store server that supports transactions.
 The server can accept multiple clients and handle commands to add, retrieve, update, and delete key/value pairs, as well as manage transactions.

 ### Table of Contents
 1. [Installation 🎉](#installation-)